Vis4Sense/student-projects/2023-2024/jiaqi-li/analyse/user_test.md

         - Using the extension was seen as reducing browsing time and aiding in creating more detailed documents.

-3. System Usability Scale  questions(Strongly agree, Agree, Neutral, Disagree, Strongly disagree)
+3. System Usability Scale  questions( Agree, Neutral, Disagree)
     - I think that I would like to use this system frequently.
         - Agree 2, Neutral 1, Disagree 1
     - I found the system unnecessarily complex.